 Create your own dog’s first aid kit with essentials like:

 - Ice pack

 - Hydrogen Peroxide

-To read a full list of potential items to add to your dog’s first aid kit, learn how to make your own dog first aid kit from the ASPCA.
+To read a full list of potential items to add to your dog’s first aid kit, learn how to make your own dog first aid kit.

 If you have an older dog or a puppy who experiences occasional joint discomfort after a long walk or hike, try administering CBD Hemp Oil for dogs before a hike to support your dog’s mobility and flexibility.
 Administer your dog’s recommended usage amount of our Hemp Oil about an hour before a hike.